-AICE Chemistry (AS Level) Course Number: 2003371 Credit: 1.00 Weight: Honors 1.0 Term: Yearlong Prerequisite: Pre-AICE Chemistry and Teacher recommendation Course Description: This course includes theoretical concepts which are fundamental to the subject, a section on some current applications of chemistry and a strong emphasis on advanced practical skills.
+AICE Chemistry (AS Level) Course Number: 2003371 Credit: 1.00 Weight: Honors 1.0 Term: Yearlong Prerequisite: Pre-AICE Chemistry and Teacher recommendation Course Description: This course includes theoretical concepts which are fundamental applications of chemistry and a strong emphasis on advanced pra-

+This course includes theoretical concepts which are fundamental to the subject, a section on some current applications of chemistry and a strong emphasis on advanced practical skills.
 The course will foster creative thinking and problem-solving skills which are transferable to any future career path.